marktimemedia/super-thorough-color-scheme/readme.md

 This is an example of using admin-color.scss to create a dark color scheme via theme override (the demo css file is included in your resources folder as an example, but additional color schemes are a developer tool, NOT an options interface)

 ###Changelog

+= 1.1.2 =
+* More style coverage for widget and menu editors
+* Tweaked color balance between different elements
+* Reorganize sass files to be somewhat more cohesive
+* Update dark theme example

 = 1.1.1 =
 * More style coverage for media library, media modals, media editor, plugins page, and error color